evmcnb/quartz/content/Pearls/Epididymitis.md

 - Urethral discharge may be present

 **Most important differential is [[Pearls/Testicular Torsion|Testicular Torsion]]**.
 This must be urgently excluded
+- Elevation of the testes often relieves the pain (not the case torsion)
+- Persevered cremasteric reflex
 - Assess for STIs
 - Send MSU for MC&S